-As the kiddos go back to school, I can’t help but think of chili.
-It tastes great on it’s own, or loaded up with non-dairy sour cream, scallions, avocado, or with a bit of shredded non-dairy cheese.
+As the kiddos go back to school, I can’t help but think of vegan chili.
+It tastes great on it’s own, or loaded up with vegan sour cream, scallions, avocado, or with a bit of shredded vegan cheese.
 For the contrast in textures, I like a few crushed tortilla chips in mine.

 White Bean Jackfruit Chili

 2 Tbsp + more for drizzling, olive oil

 2 ½ cups broth (fake chicken or vegetable)

 2 14 ounce cans of jackfruit packed in water, drained and shredded